-When you are first learning, even armed with some of this knowledge, you still will make some investing mistakes.
+When you are first learning and armed with some knowledge, you will make some investing mistakes.

 It’s great to learn from, but you also what to ensure you aren’t losing thousands of dollars.
 If you are investing on your own outside of a company 401k, start off small and work your way up to bigger investments.